Imran-imtiaz48/Databricks-NYC-Taxi-Lakehouse-Project/README.md

 ## Overview

-This repository contains an end to end data engineering project built entirely on **Databricks Free Edition** using built in sample data.
+The repository contains an end to end data engineering project built entirely on **Databricks Free Edition** using built in sample data.
 The project follows the **Lakehouse architecture** and implements **Bronze, Silver, and Gold layers** using Delta tables, SQL, and PySpark.

 The goal is to demonstrate practical data engineering skills that are easy to review on GitHub and credible for technical interviews.